Four compelling reasons why English language learners should learn collocations

 4. if a telephone is engaged, someone is already using it - “Every time I call her, the phone is engaged”

 It is relatively straightforward to memorise words which don’t have multiple meanings.
 Oftentimes, however, every single word is modified by its occurrence in a specific context, especially by its co-occurrence with other vocabulary items.
-As a starting point, learners can use site like word hippo to see how a word behaves in various contexts.
+As a starting point, learners can use the site word hippo to see how a word behaves in various contexts.

 Clearly, “GET + engaged + TO” suggests that marriage is on the cards, while “engaged + IN” assumes deep involvement in a project or activity.